SirMekus/ego/README.md

 $response = $paymentFactory->pay($data);
  ```

- The `PaymentFactory` class expects two optional parameters: a `PaymentGateway` interface (or string indicating which payment gateway to use) and a "configuration" key which specifies how the underlying payment gateway shall be configured to hit the appropriate API.
-If not specified, the default - gotten from the config file - is used.
+ The `PaymentFactory` class accepts two optional parameters:
+ - A `PaymentGateway` interface (or string indicating which payment gateway to use)
+ - A "configuration" key which specifies how the underlying payment gateway shall be configured (for authentication) to hit the appropriate API.

+ If none is specified, the default - gotten from the config file - is used.

-## Available Interfaces
+## Available Interface Methods

 ```php
     //Sets the configuration for the underlying payment gateway (if necessary)